pnnl/interflow/docs/source/user_guide.rst

 Though the **interflow** package comes with sample data for the US for the year 2015 to calculate water and energy interdependencies, alternative input data can be provided to calculate different flows for any region or set of regions, any unit or set of units, and any sector or set of sectors so long as the input data is provided in the correct format.

-The **interflow** package requires a csv file with strict guidelines as input data to run calculations.
-Though different types of calculations are conducted in the **interflow** package, the input into each calculation is provided in the same input file.
+The **interflow** package requires a Pandas DataFrame with strict guidelines as input data to run calculations.
+Though different types of calculations are conducted in the **interflow** package, the data and information used to run each calculation is provided in the same input file.

 The four different types of calculations the **interflow** package conducts include the following: